New Passive Solar Home Design Consulting

 The couple have horses and would like the pasture and barn to be located to the east of the home.
 A clearing for the pasture had already been completed, and the home’s main living area was planned to face east toward the pasture.

 Knowing that the couple had already purchased their home plans and could only make simple changes, we looked at aspects of the home and the siting of the home that could easily be completed, yet have large, lasting impacts.
 The first thing to decide was how many degrees off of true south could the home face to still gain a large percentage of passive and active (solar thermal panels will also be installed) solar gain.

 A home can face up to 22 degrees off of true south and still retain a large percentage of solar gain.
 By angling the home toward the east, and the pastures, the home could benefit from passive solar gain and still be able to look out at their pasture.

 Time-of-use room design

-The couple’s lifestyle - their passions and pursuits, and their day-to-day needs were analyzed from a custom questionnaire filled out by the couple.
+The family’s lifestyle - their passions and pursuits, and their day-to-day needs were analyzed.
 The following key aspects were discussed: